-Comsec’s unique DDoS simulation service assess the customer’s ability to respond to the next generation of sophisticated DDoS attack scenarios by conducting real-life attack simulations, to help prevent and mitigate DDoS attacks performed against their infrastructure.
+Comsec’s unique DDoS simulation service assesses the customer’s ability to respond to the next generation of sophisticated DDoS attack scenarios by conducting real-life attack simulations, to help prevent and mitigate DDoS attacks performed against their infrastructure.

 Comsec early identified the DDoS risk to organizations.
-Over the past seven years Comsec has performed hundreds of successful, fully controlled DDoS simulations adding “Real-Life” hands on experience to each attack scenario.
+Over the past seven years Comsec has performed hundreds of successful, fully controlled DDoS simulations adding “Real-Life” hands-on experience to each attack scenario.

 Describe our Service

 Prior to the simulation, the Comsec DDoS attack team conducts extensive research of the customer’s websites and infrastructure, to collect valuable intelligence information.
 Based on the information gathered, Comsec’s attack team creates different attack scenarios aimed to simulate real-world DDoS attacks.
 A simulation is then comprised of several scenarios executed according to the customer’s needs.

 Each scenario can be divided into two groups:

 Network (Infrastructure) level attacks – attacks targeting network components such as firewalls, routers and load balancers.
 The effects of these attacks effectively disable physical access to the targeted servers.
 The attacks can affect the component’s CPU, memory and/or bandwidth usage by targeting all layers except for layer 7 in the OSI 7-layers model.